THE WHOLE TRUTH

 • Birth injury: lack of oxygen to the baby’s brain resulting in brain damage, cerebral palsy.
 Doctors and midwives should keep a close eye on the foetus's health and position throughout the birth process.

-• paediatric negligence: failure by doctors to institute timely treatment of elevated bilirubin levels, resulting in brain damage.
+• Paediatric negligence: failure by doctors to institute timely treatment of elevated bilirubin levels, resulting in brain damage.
 Another example is a failure to diagnose meningitis.

 • Infections: failure to properly treat infections, resulting in amputation of limbs or death.